ekspresyon/buvisreg/README.md

 ## How it works
 The plugin contains a set of custom API endpoints that helps with sending request via the wp-json option built into WordPress.
 For more information on wp-json visit the WordPress developer codex.

-The response is than processes by JavaScript on the client side and generates a list table that can be later customized.
+The response is than processes on the client side and generates a list table of published posts that can be later customized.

 ## Working features
 - Copy url request